CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

 Please cite the following preprint if this code has been helpful in your research.

 Jonas Bergström, Fabien Cléry
+...

-*Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two*
+Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two* ...

 DOI: